Cooking in The Keys

 Substitutes for Triple Tail

-Tripletail fish with butter sauce, lemon, and parsley.
+Tripletail fish with potatoes and lemon dinner.

 Serving Suggestions

-How to Cook Tripletail
+How to Store Tripletail

-Seared tripletail fish is a delicious dish that involves quickly cooking tripletail fish on high heat to create a flavorful crust while keeping the inside moist and tender.
 Tripletail is a white, flaky fish with a mild flavor, making it suitable for various cooking methods, including searing.

 When you bring the tripletail home, refrigerate the fillets by wrapping them in plastic wrap and storing them in an airtight container.